dtonhofer/telecom_loglog_rate_graph/README.md

 # telecom_loglog_rate_graph

+## Status

+- Frozen in time and unmaintained!

 ## What is it

 Draw loglog graphs of the downstream/upstream rates of ISP services, whith particular regions in the final graph